Worship

 Marriage

 Congratulations!
-If you are engaged to be married, check out our wedding guidelines and and contact the church office to speak to our clergy and begin your preparation.
+If you are engaged to be married, check out our wedding guidelines and and contact the Parish Office to speak to our clergy and begin your preparation.

 Funerals